 The role of the LADO:

-If you have concerns about an adult working with a child under the age of 18 that you would like to report, please follow this link for the Arrangements for Managing Allegations of Abuse Against People Who Work With Children or Those Who Are in A Position of Trust procedure.
+If you have concerns about an adult working with a child under the age of 18 that you would like to report, please follow this link for the Arrangements for Managing Allegations of Abuse Against People Who Work With Children.

 It is essential that any allegation of abuse made against a person who works with children and young people including those who work in a voluntary capacity are dealt with fairly, quickly, and consistently, in a way that provides effective protection for the child, and at the same time supports the person who is the subject of the allegation.
 The framework for managing allegations is set out in statutory guidance contained in Working Together to Safeguard Children 2015.